 Managing a classroom is no small feat.
 Particularly with EYFS – my undying admiration to any EYFS teachers out there!

 The ability to maintain order, create a positive learning environment, and adapt to unexpected situations are skills that directly translate to instructional design.
 In the world of e-learning, understanding how to structure content, facilitate engagement, and address challenges in a virtual environment is crucial.
 Your classroom management expertise positions you to navigate the digital learning landscape with ease.
+(And yes, a room full of petulant office workers can seem like a bunch of four-year-olds sometimes!).

 3. Lesson Planning and Curriculum Development